tausifislamsheik/Espresso-Emporium-client-side/README.md

-# Espresso Emporium
+# Espresso Emporium ☕

-A modern, responsive web application for showcasing a café’s menu, products, and user interactions.
+A modern and responsive web application designed to bring the café experience online.
+It showcases a beautifully crafted menu where users can explore different coffee options with ease.
+From browsing products to viewing detailed information, the app ensures a smooth and engaging interaction.
+Built with a focus on performance, responsiveness, and clean UI, it’s the perfect blend of design and functionality.

 ## 🚀 Demo